-Next, we show how to enforce the layer-preference policy in the simulations by means of simply rescaling link weights.
-This is important, because our simulation studies are principally aimed at determining whether or not the Min-phys-hop algorithm provides a sound trade-off over the entire spectrum of layer-preference policies.
-In order to model the layerconversion capability ter preference policy in our simulations, first we built the virtual graph representation of the integrated IP-MPLS/DWDM network topology using the extended OXC-model above and then we used Dijkstra's shortest path routing algorithm to compute paths over specially assigned link weights.
-In particular, the weight of the lightpath links (ω{LP}) - these links stand for already established lightpaths - and wavelength links (ω{OP}) was chosen as 1, and the weight of the rest of the links was set to a very small positive constant.
-The layer-preference policy is manifested in the course of path selection by rescaling the link weights by a configurable α parameter as follows:
+In order to model different layer-preference policies in our simulations, we transform these policies into special rules for setting link weights in the virtual graph.
+First, we build the virtual graph representation of the integrated IP-MPLS/(D)WDM network topology [23] using the extended OXC-model above and then we use Dijkstra's shortest path routing algorithm to compute paths over specially assigned link weights.
+In particular, the weights of the lightpath links (ω{LP}) - these links stand for already established lightpaths - and wavelength links (ω{OP}) is chosen as 1, and the weight of the rest of the links is set to a very small positive constant.
+Then, the layer-preference policy is manifested in the course of path selection by rescaling the link weights by a configurable α parameter as follows: